Non-Hermitian skin clusters from strong interactions: Results and discussion

-{\textit{Emergent topology and non-locality in a minimal unbalanced two-body hopping model.--}} To understand how non-perturbative non-Hermitian interactions can lead to skin clusters states, we introduce a minimal 1D bosonic model purely consisting of unbalanced two-body correlated hoppings.
+\textbf{Emergent topology and non-locality in a minimal unbalanced two-body hopping model.} To understand how non-perturbative non-Hermitian interactions can lead to skin clusters states, we introduce a minimal 1D bosonic model purely consisting of unbalanced two-body correlated hoppings.
 Single-particle energetics are assumed to have been quenched, analogous to the scenario of dispersionless Landau levels~\cite{stone1992quantum,kapit2010exact,chung2010quasi,rhim2015landau,wang20173d,rhim2020quantum}.
-Our model contains the four simplest possible asymmetric two-body hoppings, such that one particle hops across one site and the other hops across two sites in the opposite direction: [Fig.~1(a)]:
+Our model contains the four simplest possible asymmetric two-body hoppings, such that one particle hops across one site and the other hops across two sites in the opposite direction: [Fig.~\ref{1}\textbf{a}]:

-where $\hat{c}_{i}\left(\hat{c}_{i}^{\dagger}\right)$ is the bosonic annihilation (creation) operator at the $i$-th site.
+where $\hat{c}_{i}$($\hat{c}_{i}^{\dagger}$) is the bosonic annihilation (creation) operator at the $i$-th site.
 The non-Hermiticity is controlled by $\gamma$; when $\gamma=0$, each hopping process and its reverse occur with equal probability $t_1$ or $t_2$, depending on the direction of center-of-mass translation.
 Although this Hamiltonian may superficially resemble NHSE models with asymmetric single-particle hoppings i.e. the Hatano-Nelson model~\cite{gong2018topological,okuma2020topological}, it does not even act on single-particle states, implying that any skin cluster eigenstate must originate exclusively from particle-particle interactions.

 The many-body Hilbert space of our model can be systematically dissected by identifying its various subsectors and how they are coupled~\cite{hudomal2020quantum}.
 We start by observing that each two-boson sector harbors hidden $\mathbb{Z}$ topology associated with 1D chiral symmetry.
-To concretely see that, note that two bosons only interact if they are either on the same site or three sites apart [Fig.~1(a)].
-Hence, by restricting to only such configurations [Fig.~1(b1)], we can index the 2-boson subspace as an effective \emph{single}-body 1D chain [Fig.~1(b2)] in configuration space.
-To see that, we take a two-boson state~\footnote{Due to bosonic asymmetry, the state $\psi(x_2,x_1)$ is identified with $\psi(x_1,_x2)$.} $\psi(x_{1},x_{2})$ located at sites~ $x_1$ and $x_2\geq x_1$, and introduce a relabeling $\Psi(X(x_{1},x_{2}))$ for the \emph{same state}, as given by
+To concretely see that, note that two bosons only interact if they are either on the same site or three sites apart [Fig.~\ref{1}\textbf{a}].
+Hence, by restricting to only such configurations [Fig.~\ref{1}\textbf{b}], we can index the 2-boson subspace as an effective \emph{single}-body 1D chain [Fig.~\ref{1}\textbf{c}] in configuration space.
+To see that, we take a two-boson state, $\psi(x_{1},x_{2})$ which is identified with $\psi(x_2,x_1)$ due to bosonic asymmetry, located at sites~ $x_1$ and $x_2\geq x_1$, and introduce a relabeling $\Psi(X(x_{1},x_{2}))$ for the same state, as given by